concretecms/hackerone/README.md

 * We will fix ___severe___ security issues within 48 hours of confirming them, all other issues will be fixed within a reasonable timeline as determined after triage.
 * We've got swag and honor for those who submit issues, but no cash.
 Type of swag will be determined on a case to case basis.

-(Big thanks to Phabricator for help with this glorious wall of text)